-Although every individual or family’s current financial situation is unique, there are a few basic guidelines that most applicants will need to meet to qualify for the Advance Premium Tax Credit.
-Your income needs to fall into a certain range, for example, plus you need to have a qualifying type of health insurance and your status when filing your tax return must meet other basic requirements.
+Although every individual or family’s current financial situation is unique, there are a few basic guidelines most applicants must meet to qualify for the Advance Premium Tax Credit.
+Your income needs to fall into a certain range, for example, plus you need to have a qualifying type of health insurance, and your status when filing your tax return must meet other basic requirements.

 1. Income Requirements

 Because the Advance Premium Tax Credit is intended to benefit families and individuals who most need assistance covering their monthly health insurance premiums, those with especially high incomes are usually not eligible.
 In general, you will be eligible for this credit if your total annual income falls between 100 and 400 percent of the federal poverty line for the number of people in your family.
 There are exceptions that may help you qualify if your total annual income is below 100 percent of the poverty line.

 At least one member of your family must have been enrolled in Marketplace coverage for at least one month of the year for which you are applying for the Advance Premium Tax Credit.
 This type of coverage is generally used by individuals or families that are not eligible for health insurance through their place of employment.
 You will not be eligible for this type of tax credit if the only health insurance plan you participated in during the calendar year for which you are considering applying was not included in the Marketplace.